-We have to build ML algorithms in System Verilog which is a Hardware development Language and then program it onto a FPGA to apply Machine Learning to hardware.
+We have to build ML algorithms in System Verilog which is a Hardware development Language and then program it onto an FPGA to apply Machine Learning to hardware.

 10. Explain One-hot encoding and Label Encoding.
 How do they affect the dimensionality of the given dataset?

 One-hot encoding is the representation of categorical variables as binary vectors.
 Label Encoding is converting labels/words into numeric form.
 Using one-hot encoding increases the dimensionality of the data set.
 Label encoding doesn’t affect the dimensionality of the data set.
-One-hot encoding creates a new variable for each level in the variable whereas in Label encoding, the levels of variable gets encoded as 1 and 0.
+One-hot encoding creates a new variable for each level in the variable whereas, in Label encoding, the levels of a variable get encoded as 1 and 0.